anastuart/thesis/source/10_method.md

 ## Participants

+MQ HREC provided ethical approval for this project (FoRA ID 17112).

 12 participants from each clinical population were recruited: individuals with insomnia disorder (ID), individuals with non-restorative sleep (NRS), and healthy controls (HC).
 Recruitment was conducted through referrals from the Woolcock Institute and the Royal Prince Alfred sleep clinics, in addition to social media advertising.
 Due to the influence of age and sex on sleep architecture [@mongrain2005], participants were sex and age matched with a maximum difference of 1 year.

 Participants were excluded if they had any comorbid sleep apnoea, as measured by wrist oximetry (oxygen desaturation index above 10 during any night of monitoring) (WristOX has high sensitivity of diagnosing OSAS [@nigro2009]).
 Participants were additionally excluded if they had clinically significant depression or anxiety scores as measured through the DASS-21, heavy alcohol use, pregnancy, circadian rhythm disruption through shift work or recent international travel, or a natural sleep time that of less than 6 hours or outside the hours of 21:30 and 8:00.
 As medications are known to affect sleep architecture, participants taking regular medications affecting sleep were excluded.